allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Prevent peers from voicing their opinions and questions.
     * Violate any part of this Code of Conduct.
     * Violate the Allegheny honor code in regards to all submitted work.
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category.
+    * Act with malicious intent to any student.

 #### Attendance